 All these factors make it challenging for the customs authorities to identify the infringements and make it difficult to follow up the consignee and rightsholder.

-The new rules aim to remedy the above challenges by bringing the rules in the Customs Act more in line with EU rules in Regulation No. 608/2013.
+The changes made in legislation the 1st of july 2021 aimed to remedy the abovementioned challenges by bringing the rules in the current Customs Act more in line with the EU’s rules in Regulation No. 608/2013.
+The changes are continued in their entirety in Chapter 10 in the Movement of Goods Act.

 Detention and destruction of goods where only the consignor is engaged in a commercial enterprise